The Best + Lightweight Sleeping Pads for Bikepacking, Cycle Touring, Camping & Ultralight Hiking, for All Budgets

-Big Agnes Insulated Air Core Ultra Sleeping Pad
+7. Big Agnes Insulated Air Core Ultra

 It takes about 50/55 breaths to inflate it fully, making it one of the slowest pads to inflate, but when you’re done you’ll have a nice 3.25 inches between your body and the hard cold ground.
-Besides that, there is no loss of air when you remove your mouth to rest as the in valve is self-sealing.
+Besides that, there is no loss of air when you remove your mouth to rest as the valve is self-sealing.

-Klymit Inertia O Zone Lightweight Camping Air Pad
+8. Klymit Inertia O Zone

 The Inertia series takes a radically different approach to sleeping comfortably on air, by providing support at key pressure points while eliminating every ounce of “unnecessary” material.
 It works especially well inside a sleeping bag, where the empty spaces between the chambers serve as expansion zones that allow your sleeping bag to fully loft beneath you, maximizing its thermal performance.

-At just 12.2oz, the Inertia O Zone inflatable camping pad is the heaviest of the Inertia series but still the lightest pad in this list.
+At just 12.2oz, the Inertia O Zone inflatable camping pad is the heaviest of the Inertia series but still the lightest pad on this list.
 Combining the comfort of the Static line with the weight savings and warmth from the Inertia series, with an integrated 4-inch tall pillow, ample tossing room, and a loft pocket profile.

 Downsides: do not expect any kind of insulation from this sleeping pad, it’s ideal for ultralight backpacking trips in warm climates but when it gets cooler you’ll regret not having carried that 100g more.

-Nemo is another colossus brand in the world of ultralight camping mats, despite so though, most Nemo pads have not been tested for R-Value, and I think this is a shame.
-This sleeping pad is rated at 15°F but it’s not clear to which standards, or if this is a comfort, limit or extreme temperature rate.
+Despite being so strong and tough, most Nemo pads have not been tested for R-Value, which is quite a shame.
+The Nemo Tensor sleeping pad is rated at 10°F but it’s not clear to which standards, or if this is a comfort, limit, or extreme temperature rate.

 The integrated foot pump is fast and efficient, and a welcomed alternative to using your lungs, especially after a day on the trail.
 The oversized pillow baffle at the head end provides extra loft under the head and prevents your camp pillow from sliding off the end.

-If you really are on a budget, here’s the cheapest sleeping pad in this list at only 25 bucks.
+If you really are on a budget, here’s the cheapest sleeping pad on this list at only 25 bucks.
 Of course, you can’t expect the features and quality of much higher price tags, this pad is heavy (almost 1kg) and bulky not as thick as you can expect for this kind of weight.

-This basic sleeping pad though has plenty of positive reviews, is self-inflatable, has an R-Value of 4 (unconfirmed), is made of durable, wear-resistant, and waterproof 75D Ripstop Polyester Fabric.
+This basic sleeping pad though has plenty of positive reviews, is self-inflatable, has an R-Value of 4 (unconfirmed), and is made of durable, wear-resistant, and waterproof 75D Ripstop Polyester Fabric.

 A good choice for the occasional campers and those who really don’t have that 15 bucks more for a lighter option.